masasin/spirit_dev/README.md

     sudo chown -R $USER /path/to/folder

+The following checklist is specifically designed for use with the Mocap Optitrack system available in the Kyoto University Mechatronics Laboratory, and the computer SPIRIT was originally run on.
+It can be adapted as necessary.
+For instance, if odometry is used to find the drone's pose, the motion capture part is not needed.

 In order to run the system:

 * [ ] Set up the hardware.
   * [ ] Connect the mocap cameras to the mocap router via ethernet.
   * [ ] Connect the mocap PC to the mocap router via ethernet.
   * [ ] Connect the mocap PC to the operating station via ethernet.
+  * [ ] Connect the PS3 controller to the operating station via USB.
 * [ ] Set up the mocap PC.
 (Windows environment)
   * [ ] Set the motion capture PC's IP address (currently ローカルエリア接続４) to 192.168.0.1.
   * [ ] Start Motive.